tomkennedy22/Football_Playcalling/README.md

 # Football Playcalling
-Method for scraping and analyzing pro football paycalling choices by game situation.
+Method for scraping and analyzing pro football playcalling choices by game situation.

 ## Results